Eternal Warrior: Acclaim Entertainment 1997–1998

 Long ago, the Viking warrior Mog has a wife Nin (a woman with one green eye and one brown eye) and three sons: Gilad, Ivar and Aram.
 Mog discovers a special herb he believes is connected to the gods.
 Calling it the Bloom, Mog shares it with their young sons, who begin growing rapidly and show increased physical abilities.
 Consuming the plant regularly, Mog gains a form of immortality and begins to hear voices he thinks are gods telling him it is his destiny to dominate Earth.
 When Nin shows concern for him, Mog decides she is jealous of his power and stabs her fatally.
 To save his mother, Ivar pushes her into the river where the Bloom plant was found.
 Mog destroys his village in a rage, then continues pursuing murder and conquest over the centuries.
 Eventually, he gains enough control over his rage to act clandestinely when he must.
 Nin, transformed by the Bloom, repeatedly confronts Mog, becoming his Immortal Enemy.

 Reaching adulthood, Mog's sons realize they are ageless and nearly invulnerable.
 Working against threats to humanity, they become known as the Eternal Warriors.
 As the centuries go on, the three Eternal Warriors occasionally choose those they deem worthy to become immortal as well, sharing the Bloom with them.
 Those chosen become known as the Forever Family, and together they and mortal allies work in secret to fight evil and influence humanity for the better.
 Many of the Forever Family leave their old names behind, renaming themselves after weapons or items of significance.
 The three Eternal Warriors also earn individual titles among the Forever Family.
 Ivar, who discovers how to fold time and travel through the sub-dimension of "netherspace," earns the title Timewalker.
 Aram, also nicknamed "the Mighty Arm-Strong," becomes an Earth-based sorcerer known as a Geomancer.
 Gilad becomes known as Warmaster.
-Ivar later implies he was also the man called Judas Iscariot in the New Testament, and that he kept only one of the 30 pieces of silver as a reminder of the betrayal of Jesus of Nazareth.
+Ivar later implies he is Judas Iscariot, and that he kept only one of the 30 pieces of silver as a reminder of the betrayal of Jesus.